visore-mozambico.jpg

 About the project

-The Eni Foundation worked to improve the healthcare services on offer in Palma, one of the 17 districts of the city of Pemba in the Cabo Delgado region.
-With 60,000 inhabitants and an economy based on fishing, the main causes of infant mortality in the city are malaria, diarrhoea, pneumonia, malnutrition and HIV.
-The direct beneficiaries of our initiative were pregnant women and newborn children, but healthcare professionals based in the department of obstetrics, gynaecology and neonatology in the main Health Centre and the six centres that offer emergency obstetric care also benefitted.
-Indirectly, all inhabitants of the district of Palma gained from our programme, because they can now take advantage of improved healthcare services.
+We are in Pemba, in the Cabo Delgado region, in Palma, one of its 17 districts, where the Eni Foundation has worked to improve the healthcare services offered by local facilities.
+In Pemba, malaria, diarrhoea, pneumonia, malnutrition and HIV are the main causes of infant mortality.
+The direct beneficiaries of the initiative we promoted were pregnant women and newborns, but the healthcare staff of the obstetrics, gynaecology and neonatology departments of the reference Health Centre and the six Health Centres that offered emergency obstetric services also benefited.
+Indirectly, all the inhabitants of the Palma district, who can now use improved health services, have benefited from our programme.
 The project lasted five years, from 2013 to 2017, and cost 5 million and 230 thousand.

 Children's health: an investment in the future